Tacoma Rainiers Game Notes: vs. ABQ (7:05 PT)

 MEJIA MASH: Tacoma INF/OF Erick Mejia is 14 for his last 39 (.359) with a homer (12), triple, four RBI, seven runs and four walks.
 Mejia currently has a 14-game on-base streak dating to July 28, during which he's hitting .327 (16-for-49), with an .831 OPS (56 PA).
 He's on a current club-high nine-game hit streak.

+R HOUSE CAN'T HOLD 'EM: From August 12-14, with a doubleheader on 8/13, the Rainiers scored 16 consecutive runs via home run over a four-game span against Las Vegas despite Cheney Stadium's pitcher-friendly dimensions.
+Tacoma has 16 homers over their last six games, and the Rainiers have homered in 13 straight games dating to August 4 at Sacramento, a season-high, surpassing 11 straight from April 13-24, which included five games at the famously mountainous and offensive Albuquerque.
+Nine of the 13 games during this streak have come in Tacoma amidst this season-long 13-game homestand, where Cheney Stadium is known as a pitcher's park...but not lately.

-JUST NICKED 'EM: Rainiers LHP Nick Ramirez has worked eight consecutive scoreless outings dating to July 28, six of which were save opportunities as he's emerged as Tacoma's primary ninth inning option.
-Ramirez has posted a 0.50 WHIP over his last 8.0 IP: 4 H (.143 BAA), 0 BB, 9 K. He's suddenly climbed to third in the PCL in saves, with 10.
+JUST NICKED 'EM: Rainiers LHP Nick Ramirez has worked eight straight scoreless outings dating to July 28, six of which were save opportunities, emerging as Tacoma's primary ninth inning option.
+Ramirez has posted a 0.50 WHIP over his last 8.0 IP: 4 H (.143 BAA), 0 BB, 9 K. He's quickly climbed to third in PCL saves (10).
+Ramirez has 64 games of MLB experience between Detroit (2019-20) and San Diego (2021).

 THE O'B RELIEVER: Rainiers RHP Riley O'Brien (Seattle-born, Shorewood High School) has struck out 52.38% of batters faced over his last five appearances (5.2 IP); he's K'd 11 of the last 21 hitters he's faced.

 LOCAL GIG: Albuquerque's roster features Gig Harbor, WA native Michael Toglia, a Rockies top 1B/OF prospect and Colorado's first round pick in 2019 out of UCLA (23rd overall selection).
 Toglia was promoted from Double-A Hartford to ABQ with a week to spare for his homecoming, on August 9; the switch hitter blasted a solo homer on that date in ABQ against Reno, in his Triple-A debut.
-Toglia is 7-for-26 with two walks and two homers over his first six games of PCL action...he hit a three-run homer in his first professional at bat at Cheney Stadium in the first inning on Tuesday.
+Toglia is 8-for-30 with three walks, three doubles and two homers (7 RBI) over his first eight PCL games...he hit a three-run homer in his first professional at bat at Cheney Stadium in the first inning Tuesday.
 Toglia had previously homered at Cheney while in high school.

-At the moment, three of Tacoma's final four home series of the season will have featured a local: Oakland A's INF Nate Mondou (Tacoma/Lake Tapps) was here last week with Las Vegas, and Round Rock INF Nick Tanielu (Federal Way) has spent this season with the top Texas Rangers farm club (at Tacoma Sept.
-20-25).
-Federal Way's Janson Junk (LAA RHP) pitched his first career professional game at Cheney Stadium on April 5, when he started for Salt Lake against the Rainiers on Opening Day.

-R HOUSE CAN'T HOLD 'EM: From August 12-14, with a doubleheader on 8/13, the Rainiers scored 16 consecutive runs via home run over a four-game span against Las Vegas despite Cheney Stadium's pitcher-friendly dimensions.
-Tacoma has 14 homers over their last five games, and the Rainiers have homered in 12 straight games dating to August 4 at Sacramento, a season-high, surpassing 11 straight from April 13-24, which included five games at the famously mountainous and offensive Albuquerque.
-Eight of 12 games during this streak have come in Tacoma amidst this season-long 13-game homestand, where Cheney Stadium is known as a pitcher's park...but not lately.
+PIERCE COUNTY VS. THE WORLD: Bonney Lake Little League, led by Brody Santman, nephew of Tacoma Rainiers VP of Ticket Sales Shane Santman, opened the Little League World series in Williamsport, PA with an 11-1 setback to Honolulu, HI on Wednesday.
+The team will be back in action on Saturday against an opponent to be determined.
+Rainiers infielder Drew Ellis played in the 2008 LLWS for Jefferson, Indiana.

+STEAL A BASE, STEAL A TACO(MA): The Rainiers lead the PCL in stolen bases with 140.
+Forrest Wall ranks second in the PCL with 33 SB, and is the first to steal 30 bases for the Rainiers since Ian Miller (33) in 2018.
+Wall is striving to be the first Tacoma player to steal 40 since Lance Blankenship of the 1988 Tacoma Tigers (OAK).

 • Discuss this story on the Pacific Coast League message board...